Ghost Town Trail

 Main Stem continued

-Bear right (east) at the fork before Vintondale, and you’ll cross over Blacklick Creek and see the remains of the Eliza Furnace on your left.
+Bear right (east) at the fork before Vintondale, and the route crosses over Blacklick Creek and see the remains of the Eliza Furnace on the left.
 This hot-blast iron furnace, one of the first in the region, produced more than 1,000 tons of iron annually at its peak in the late 1840s.
 It’s one of Pennsylvania’s best-preserved iron blast furnaces and is listed on the National Register of Historic Places.

-A four-paneled mural at the US Route 219 underpass celebrates the rail-trail’s history and signals that your ride is almost over.
-In another 1.5 miles, you’ll roll in to the Ebensburg trailhead.
+A four-paneled mural at the US Route 219 underpass celebrates the rail-trail’s history.
+In another 1.5 miles, there is the Ebensburg trailhead.
 While the railroad’s demise created many ghost towns, the reborn rail-trail has, in a fitting bookend to the region’s history, helped breathe new life into towns such as Ebensburg, with restaurants catering to the trail crowd.

 The path extends another 0.5 mile to the eastern edge of Ebensburg before terminating at Rowena Drive; future plans call for extending the trail another 6 miles to Saint Francis University in Loretto.

 Short portions of the trail run through state game lands; users are advised to wear orange year-round, particularly in the fall.
-Bring your camera along to capture the historical features and natural beauty that you’ll encounter during your visit: mountain streams, stands of rhododendrons, dozens of wildflower species, and riparian woodlands.
+Bring a camera along to capture the historical features and natural beauty: mountain streams, stands of rhododendrons, dozens of wildflower species, and riparian woodlands.

 Parking and Trail Access

-Parking is available at a number of locations along the trail.
-Please view the TrailLink map for all options and detailed directions.
+Please visit the TrailLink map for all parking options and detailed directions.

 Ghost Town Trail Reviews